zploskey/chemdb/README.md

 By default, ChemDB does not provide a login mechanism.
 Unless you want the database to be publicly accessible (not recommended), you will need to limit access only to users who you want to allow to edit the database.
-Your University may provide such a mechanism that you can put into your .htaccess file in the base of the installation directory, or you can configure it with password protection using an .htpasswd file.
+If you are at a university or other large institution, they may provide such a mechanism that you can put into your .htaccess file in the base of the installation directory.
+Otherwise you can configure limited access with password protection by using an .htpasswd file.
 See the documentation for your web server on how to create one.

 Test the installation
 ---------------------